By default, the

 url option to a list of allowed URLs, your Kirby installation will automatically pick the right one based on

 SERVER_NAME (whatever is provided) and will make sure to send an error on an invalid host.
-This is perfect when you cannot fully trust your server configurations on various environments or you work with a reverse proxy.
+This is perfect when you work with a reverse proxy in production but still want to allow other domains for testing.

 You can also define base URLs with subfolders here and the subfolders will be validated too.